enritoomey/atmosfera_estandar/README.md

 velocidad del sonido: 332.27211423916 m/s
 ```

-Thereś also a GUI asociate with this library.
+There is also a GUI asociate with this library.
 It uses pyside and Qt.
 It consist of a simple dialog box containing the input parameters and results of the atmosfera_estandar method.
+GUI knows how to display results in imperial units, but behind all calculations are implemented in Iternational Units.